-For Dealer Transactions, FINRA receives a TRACE report from each Dealer, but disseminates information only from the Sell transaction reports.
-For Customer Transactions, only one side of the trade is reported (the Dealer (or Dealers) side), and FINRA disseminates the information from the TRACE report(s), which may be either a Dealer's Buy or a Dealer's Sell.
+For Dealer Transactions, FINRA receives a TRACE report from each Dealer, but disseminates data reflecting only the information received in the Sell transaction reports.
+For Customer Transactions, only one side of the trade is reported (the Dealer (or Dealers) side), and FINRA disseminates the data from the TRACE report(s), which may be either a Dealer's Buy or a Dealer's Sell.

-FINRA is proposing that the information showing the side on which a Dealer acts in a transaction ("Buy/Sell information") and the information identifying the transaction as a Dealer Transaction or a Customer Transaction ("Dealer/Customer information") (but not the MPID or identity of any Dealer) be disseminated publicly for each transaction, because Dealers need such information and investors would benefit from this enhanced level of transparency.
-Dealers need it to compare prices, and they require it to aid them in complying with Dealers' best execution obligations under NASD Rule 2320, the fair and reasonable mark-up/mark-down requirements under NASD Rule 2440, NASD IM-2440-1, NASD IM-2440-2, and other provisions of the federal securities laws.
-4 Investors
+FINRA is proposing that additional data elements showing the side on which a Dealer acts in a transaction ("Buy/Sell data element") and the information identifying the transaction as a Dealer Transaction or a Customer Transaction ("Dealer/Customer data element") (but not the MPID or identity of any Dealer) be disseminated publicly for each transaction, because Dealers need access to these additional data elements and investors would benefit from this enhanced level of transparency.
+Dealers need the additional data elements to compare prices, and in order to comply with Dealers' best execution obligations under NASD Rule 2320, the fair and reasonable mark-up/mark-down requirements under NASD Rule 2440, NASD IM-2440-1, NASD IM-2440-2, and other provisions of the federal securities laws.3 Investors would benefit from the dissemination